niemopen/niem-naming-design-rules/ndr-feedback.md

 ## Misc

 - [ ] Splitting examples that combine (CMF and XSD) or (XSD and JSON Schema) or (XML and JSON) into separate examples would allow us to use syntax highlighting on the code blocks.
-Side-by-side examples might be worth keeping as is to make comparisons easier, but top-bottom combos could be split pretty easily.
+Side-by-side examples might be worth keeping as is to make comparisons easier, but top-bottom combos could be split pretty easily. **Do we want syntax highlighting?
+It doesn't show up in PDF.
+I'm thinking "no".**
-- [ ] CSpell file and add a GitHub action to run spellcheck?
+- [ ] CSpell file and add a GitHub action to run spellcheck? **Sure, why not?**
 - [ ] Some CMF definitions are going to throw warnings when checked against the Schematron rules.

 ## Questions

 - [x] Add TODO for things to be updated later?
 Easier to find all the unfinished places vs text descriptions.  **Doing this now**
 - [ ] Is Section 1.2.1 Definition of terms current? **Not even slightly current**
-- [ ] Does the `Constraint` vs `Interpretation` distinction add anything meaningful to rules?
-Simpler without it? **Probably remove, decide later**
+- [x] Does the `Constraint` vs `Interpretation` distinction add anything meaningful to rules?
+Simpler without it? **Removed in 30 October draft **
 - [x] Style convention: Get rid of smart quotes and dashes?
 Avoid the mix of standard quotes and left/right quotes? **Working on the dashes (markdown likes "-", not "–").
 Don't see any smart quotes - where are they?**
 - [x] How do definitions work?
 Official is from the Definitions table at the top and then repeated in the text below? **That seems to be OASIS style**
 - [ ] Do we need a separate Conformance specification since the OASIS requires the NDR to have its own Conformance section? **Perhaps not.
 Also, *docs/template-README* suggests we may not be required to have a separate Conformance section before the appendices.**
-  - No IEPD spec to conform to any more - just guidance?
+  - No IEPD spec to conform to any more - just guidance?  **Perhaps write the "MPD specification" next.**
 - [ ] Add something about when to use NIEM and when it might be overkill?
   - Maybe in section 3.1 (Machine-to-machine data specifications)?
   - When you want to build multiple message specifications (leverage commonalities of an existing data model), already use NIEM or have exchange partners using NIEM, etc.